theripper93/canvas3dcompendium/wiki/ParticleSystemProps.md

 Size of the area of emission, the larger the number the more spread out the particles will be in their starting point.
 Default is 0.0001

 ### `.force(number)`
-If using an explosion, set the force of the explosion, default is 15
+If using an explosion, set the force of the explosion, default is 15.
+This will determine the force with which the particles are propelled from the origin.
+Higher numbers will result in faster particles.

 ### `.gravity(number)`

 Gravity affecting the particles - 1 is Earth gravity.
+Higher numbers means particles will travel down faster depending on their mass.
+Negative gravity is also possible if you want particles to go up instead.

 ### `.life(min, max)`